BanDana18/HalalPigDice/README.md

 # HalalPigDice
-Pig (the dice game) I made for class
+Pig, the horribly optimized and barely working game I made for class in high school
-It sucks